-Every two weeks-from mid-November to late February- Ferry Bluff Eagle Council (FBEC) volunteers count the eagles that use 15 identified roosts in the Sauk Prairie area.
+Every two weeks-from early December to late February- Ferry Bluff Eagle Council (FBEC) volunteers count the eagles that use 6-8 traditional night roosts in the Lower Wisconsin River area.
 Volunteers go where they can get a good view of the eagles entering the steep protected valleys to spend the night.
-The totals give FBEC a good “handle” on how many Bald Eagles are in the area, as well as an estimate of the number of adults and immatures on a given date.
+The totals help give FBEC an estimate how many Bald Eagles are in the area, as well as examine the number of adults and immatures present on a given date.

 The counts are invaluable information used by FBEC to document the number and location of eagles in the area.
-Having conducted the roost counts since 1989, FBEC has established the best database on eagles in the area – a useful tool in working with governments, landowners, and others.
+Having conducted the roost counts since 1988, FBEC has established the best database on eagles in the area – a useful tool in working with governments, landowners, and others interested in eagle conservation.

-Variability in when eagles concentrate in the Sauk Prairie area is likely due to the interaction between eagle behavior and the vicissitudes of winter weather.
+Variability in when eagles concentrate in the Sauk Prairie area is likely due to the interaction between eagle behavior and the vicissitudes of winter weather and winter’s effect on food availability.
 Looking for these patterns in the data across all of these years is a valuable role for FBEC and is critical for our understanding of winter eagle behavior.
 When laws are made to protect eagle habitat, for example, the range of dates is important to consider.
 Collectively eagles have concentrated in the Sauk Prairie roosts (Sugar Loaf and Blackhawk) any time from early December to late February.
-In any one year, however, eagles have concentrated their use of these roosts for only 3-6 weeks of this period.
+In any one year, however, eagles have concentrated their use of these two, up-river roosts for only 3-6 weeks of this period.
+Eagle use of down-river roosts often occur when up-river roosts are vacant or eagles leave the Lower Wisconsin River entirely.
 Dates that prevent disturbance need to reflect long-term use and not any one year.